kiacoin/kia-api/README.md

     // An arbitrary address; mine, in this example
     recipient: '3PMgh8ra7v9USWUJxUCxKQKr6PM3MgqNVR8',

-    // ID of a token, or WAVES
+    // ID of a token, or KIA
-    assetId: 'WAVES',
+    assetId: 'KIA',

     // The real amount is the given number divided by 10^(precision of the token)
     amount: 10000000,

     // The same rules for these two fields
-    feeAssetId: 'WAVES',
+    feeAssetId: 'KIA',
     fee: 100000,

     // 140 bytes of data (it's allowed to use Uint8Array here)